Stephy-Cheung/Recommendation_system_exercise-Anime_dataset/README.md

 ## Next Step:
 1. User Input:
-    Instead of input favourite anime, application can be modified to input parameters of preferred genre for more flexibility on the recommendation on anime.
+    Instead of input favourite anime, application can be modified to input parameters of preferred genre for more flexibility on the recommendation on anime. <br>

 2. Rating:
     A content-based recommendation is used in this application as the data file has detailed genre and type information of each anime.
 On the other hand, the data file for individual rating is not completed as a lot of the users didn't rate the anime that they have watched (with a lot of value '-1').
 A collaborative filtering recommendation can be develop if a more detailed rating data obtained from the users in the future.